matthew-brett/pydagogue/curious_git.rst

 .. prizerun::

-    git
+    git help

 Try ``git help add`` for an example.

 .. note::

-    The git help pages are not good introductory reading, but they are a good resource once you understand how git works.
+    The git help pages are famously hard to read if you don't know how git works.
 One purpose of this tutorial is to explain git in such a way that it will be easier to understand the help pages.

 Initializing the repository directory
 =====================================